 We take the security and privacy of your information very seriously and apologize for any inconvenience this incident may have caused.
-Should you have any further questions or concerns regarding this matter, please contact dpo@wels.net or call us at [toll-free number].
+For information related to this matter, please call our toll-free dedicated assistance line at 855-654-0887, Monday - Friday from 9:00 a.m. to 9:00 p.m.
+Eastern Time, except holidays.
+Should you have any further questions or concerns, please contact privacyreports@ultratec.com.